Frequently Asked Questions

 In addition, you can receive help from the court.
 Even without a formal report to law enforcement, you may file for a “no contact order” that can provide a higher level of protection.
 Obtaining these orders from the court is free, and someone can be assigned to help explain the process and connect you with a legal advocate if you would like that support.

 Housing modifications involve moving an individual from an EWU owned property to another EWU property.
 EWU does not have the authority to move you from a private residence off campus.
-Housing modifications are done on a case by case basis.
-Meaning not all incidents will result in moving.
-However, if the living situation is creating a hostile environment, every effort will be made to assist with moving you to a similar housing situation on campus.
-Students should contact the Student Care Team Manager or the Title IX Coordinator for assistance.
+Housing modifications are done on a case-by-case basis.
+Students should contact the Student Care Team or the Title IX Coordinator for assistance.

 You have a right to request an academic / workplace modification.
 Students - Academic modifications can involve changing classrooms, instructors, assistance with making up a missed class or schedule changes.
-Academic modifications are made on a case by case basis.
-Students in need of academic modifications should contact the Student Care Team Manager.
+Academic modifications are made on a case-by-case basis.
+Students in need of academic modifications should contact the Student Care Team.
 Employees - Workplace modification can involve changing your work schedule and working environment.
 Employees in need of a workplace modification should notify the Title IX Coordinator.

 Yes.
 You are NOT required to provide additional information about the incident or participate in a university investigation in order to receive services.
 You would be required to provide minimal information as to what type of conduct occurred so that a brief incident report can document your report.
 However, you will not be required to provide the complete details if you choose not to.